hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

   - The course is heavily proof-based.
 First 1/3rd of the course gave me a rough time because I wasn't very good at writing rigorous proofs, but it got much easier once I got a hang of it.

 - **36-202 Methods for Statistics and Data Science**
-  - I wasn't yet a statistics person at that time, but definitely found the content more engaging than AP statistics.
+  - I wasn't yet into data science at that time, but definitely found the content more engaging than AP statistics.
 A very easy course that covers quite some important fundamentals of statistics and provides a little R exposure.

 - **76-100 Reading and Writing in an Academic Context**
-  - As an international student, I had to take it or take the placement test to skip it.
-In hindsight, I don't think I learnt anything new from it, although it did help me brush up on my writing.
+  - As an international student, if I didn't want to take it I would need to pass the placement test to skip it, but I didn't.
+In hindsight, it might be a bad idea because I don't think I learnt anything new from it, although it did help me brush up on my writing.
   - Most of the lower-stake assignments centered around basic writing skills, such as writing synthesis, presenting arguments, etc.

 - **66-106 Quantitative Social Science Scholars First Year Seminar**